 One of the best parts of Direct to Garment printing is that you can run it in a small space.
 Setups in home garages and spare bedrooms are common and allow for orders to be fulfilled without the need to pay rent.
-A printer, heat press, and hand sprayer for pretreat are all that you immediately need.
+A printer, heat press, and a hand sprayer for pretreat are all that you immediately need.
 These don’t take much space and, with luck, you can find them for $10,000 or less.
-Just because you don’t have a store doesn’t mean that you will lose business.
-Small quantities of custom orders are where DTG printing shines and many owners of these machines won’t bother with having a physical store to sell their own designs.
+Additionally, DTG can be completely successful as an ecommerce Small quantities of custom orders are where DTG printing shines and many owners of these machines won’t bother with having a physical store to sell their own designs.

 Of course, this assumes that your business will even have room for DTG.
 While veterans of garment decoration need a reliable source for small orders, owners of clothing brands are better off avoiding the cost of equipment for as long as they can.
 There are many companies that will ship your shirts directly to your customer, with no need for you to do more than make an account and find sales.
 If you are the owner of a clothing brand, the best advice for you is to focus on selling and designing.
 You can worry about buying equipment later.

 2) White Ink Settles Anywhere That it Sits